When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 RGB RAM modules

-How to control the RGB on your RAM?
+How can I control the RGB on the RAM?

 The RGB in these RAMs is almost always controlled by software that you can easily install on your computer.
 If you are an amateur, you don’t have to worry about all the technical stuff that’s been mentioned above.
 RGB doesn’t impact the performance of your RAM.
 It’s just there for visuals.